 Exceptions:

-Within malls, arcades, auditoriums, single tenant retail spaces, industrial facilities and arenas:
+Within mall concourses, auditoriums, sales areas, manufacturing facilities and sports arenas:

-The time limit shall be permitted to be greater than 2 hours provided the override switch is a captive key device.
+The time limit shall be permitted to be greater than 2 hours provided the switch is a captive key device.

-The area controlled by the override switch is permitted to be greater than 5,000 square feet (465 m2), but shall not be greater than 20,000 square feet (1860 m2).
+The area controlled by the override switch shall not be limited to 5,000 square feet (465 m2) provided that such area is less than 20,000 square feet (1860 m2).

 Where provided with manual control, the following areas are not required to have light reduction control: